FlowDirector: Training-Free Flow Steering for Precise Text-to-Video Editing: Introduction

+Finally, direct ODE editing faces the challenge of high-variance velocity estimates, where single-sample noise introduces directional jitter that accumulates into severe temporal flickering.
+While brute-force averaging~\cite{flowedit} can mitigate this in image editing, it is computationally intractable for the high-dimensional video domain.
+We propose \textbf{Differential Averaging Guidance} (DAG) to transcend this limitation.
+Instead of passively relying on massive sampling to dilute noise—which is too costly for video—DAG adopts an active navigation strategy.
+By explicitly contrasting a high-quality consensus estimate against a baseline of high-variance outliers, we extract a ``noise drift'' signal.
+DAG then uses this signal not just to average out errors, but to actively steer the trajectory away from these noisy deviations, efficiently locking the editing process onto a stable, low-variance manifold with minimal computational overhead.

-To validate the effectiveness of our approach, we conduct comprehensive experiments across multiple standard video editing benchmarks.
-The empirical results demonstrate that our method consistently outperforms existing training-free baselines in several key dimensions, including adherence to editing instructions, temporal coherence, and background preservation.
-Overall, our contributions are summarized as: \begin{itemize}
+These three correction strategies, integrated with our direct editing ODE, constitute our framework, FlowDirector.
+Extensive experiments on standard benchmarks demonstrate that our method consistently outperforms existing training-free baseline methods across multiple key dimensions, including adherence to editing instructions, semantic consistency, motion consistency, and background preservation.
+Overall, our contributions are summarized as follows: \begin{itemize}

-\item We introduce \textbf{FlowDirector}, a novel, training-free video editing framework.
-To the best of our knowledge, this is the first work to apply the inversion-free editing paradigm to video editing using pre-trained Text-to-Video (T2V) models. \item We propose \textbf{Spatially Attentive Flow Correction (SAFC)}, an explicit attention-guided control mechanism that enforces fine-grained control over editable regions.
-By modulating the ODE-driven velocity field, our method ensures that non-target areas remain unchanged, thereby preserving spatial and temporal consistency in unedited regions. \item We present \textbf{Differential Averaging Guidance (DAG)}, a guidance-enhanced editing strategy inspired by CFG.
-This strategy leverages differential signals between high-quality and baseline flow estimates to refine the editing trajectory, enhancing semantic alignment while reducing computational overhead. \item Extensive experiments demonstrate that our method achieves state-of-the-art performance across diverse editing scenarios.
-Code will be made publicly available to facilitate further research.
+\item We propose \textbf{FlowDirector}, a novel training-free video editing framework.
+It employs a novel inversion-free paradigm and can perform various video editing tasks, providing new understanding and insights for effective video editing. \item We propose three training-free flow correction strategies: direction-aware flow correction, motion-appearance decoupling flow correction, and differential averaging guidance, which significantly improve appearance editing, motion preservation, and editing stability. \item Extensive experiments demonstrate that our method achieves state-of-the-art performance across various editing scenarios and benchmarks.
+The code will be publicly released to facilitate further research.

 \end{itemize}